Swarchal/TISS/README.md

 d_scale <- scale_d(d_out)
 ```

-#### 3 Align the compound vectors by maximimum correlation to account for differences in potency:
+#### 3 Align the compound vectors by maximum correlation to account for differences in potency:

 As compounds may produce similar fingerprints (or D-vectors), but at different concentrations, it is possible to align the vectors to one another to best reduce any differences in potencies.
 This is carried out by shifting the vectors by certain numbers of titrations and choosing the alignment that results in the highest correlation.